Radio Technician Examination

 The examination is available 24 hours a day once you register and payment is received.
 You must take the exam within two days of receiving the examination key.
 If you are not able to do this, APCO Institute must be contacted so that a different examination key may be issued.
 You are allowed to take the complete examination twice during this two-day period and are notified immediately about pass/fail for each attempt.
 If the examination needs to be taken again, there must be a minimum of three weeks between attempts and a new registration fee will be required.

 All of the questions in the examination were taken from one of three sources:

-The examination is specifically designed so that an experienced technician should be able to pass with less than a full day of serious review of formulae and the basics.
-A newcomer to the field should plan to spend several weeks studying using the resources listed above.
+The examination is specifically designed that an experienced technician should be able to pass with less than a full day of serious review of formulae and the basics.
+A newcomer to the field should require several weeks study with the above-mentioned texts.